 Now, isn’t it time for you to join the Griswold & Cast Iron Cookware Association?

-- GCICA has four chapters: Northeast, Heartland, Dixie, and East Coast.
+- GCICA has four chapters: Northeast, Heartland, Dixie, and West Coast.
+Your membership in a chapter is determined by your place of residence.

-- I am writing a blog post about the Wenz’s and their collection.
+- A blog post is forthcoming with more information about the Wenz’s and their iron collection.